kyma-incubator/compass/docs/compass/03-01-security.md

 **Compass Connector flow:**

 1. Runtime/Application makes a call to the Connector to the certificate-secured subdomain.
-2. Istio verifies the client certificate.
+1. Istio verifies the client certificate.
 If the certificate is invalid, Istio rejects the request.
-3. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and the Certificate resolver where the certificate info (subject and certificate hash) is extracted from `Certificate-Data` header, populated by istio envoy filter.
-Then `Client-Certificate-Hash` and `Client-Id-From-Certificate` headers are populated.
+1. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and the Certificate resolver where the certificate info (subject and certificate hash) is extracted from `Certificate-Data` header, populated by istio envoy filter.
+Then, `Client-Certificate-Hash` and `Client-Id-From-Certificate` headers are populated.
 If the certificate has been revoked, the two headers will be empty.
-4. The request is forwarded to the Connector through the Compass `Gateway`.
+1. The request is forwarded to the Connector through the Compass `Gateway`.

 ![Auth](./assets/certificate-security-diagram-connector.svg)

 **Compass Director Flow:**

 1. Runtime/Application makes a call to the Director to the certificate-secured subdomain.
-2. Istio verifies the client certificate.
+1. Istio verifies the client certificate.
 If the certificate is invalid, Istio rejects the request.
-3. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and the Certificate resolver where the certificate info (subject and certificate hash) is extracted from `Certificate-Data` header, populated by istio envoy filter.
+1. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and the Certificate resolver where the certificate info (subject and certificate hash) is extracted from `Certificate-Data` header, populated by istio envoy filter.
 Then `Client-Certificate-Hash` and `Client-Id-From-Certificate` headers are populated.
 If the certificate has been revoked, the two headers will be empty.
-4. The call is proxied again to the `Hydrator` component but to Tenant Mapping Handler where the `client_id` is mapped onto the `tenant` and returned to the Oathkeeper.
+1. The call is proxied again to the `Hydrator` component and to the Tenant Mapping Handler where the `client_id` is mapped onto the `tenant` and returned to the Oathkeeper.
 If the Common Name is invalid, the `tenant` will be empty.
-5. Oathkeeper passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.
+1. Oathkeeper passes the response to ID_Token mutator, which constructs a JWT token with scopes and tenant in the payload.
-6. The OathKeeper proxies the request further to the Compass `Gateway`.
+1. The Oathkeeper proxies the request further to the Compass `Gateway`.
-7. The request is forwarded to the `Director`.
+1. The request is forwarded to the `Director`.

 ![Auth](./assets/certificate-security-diagram-director.svg)